StefFriend/Text-to-music-to-text-to-music/docs/index.md

 Your browser does not support the audio element.
 </audio>
 #### Prompt 1 - Drums Iteration 7
+someone playing a drum set with a fill-ins on the backbeat.
+A e-guitar is playing a countermelody in a higher register along with a drum stick hit.
+This song may be playing live at a festival.

 [Go to Prompt 1](#prompt1)

 ![Drums 7 Waveform](iterations1/drums_7_waveform_spectrogram.png)